unk1ndled/nxc-Exa-AtoW/docs/Usage.md

 ## 9. Turn the example into a real test

-Copy the structure of `e2e/minimal-e2e.py`, not necessarily all its workarounds.
+Copy the structure of an app-specific contract, not the shared lifecycle or its compatibility workarounds.
 A useful application E2E should verify:

 - authentication succeeds;
 - the microservice and runtime are registered;